British Postal History

 In the course of these 200 years there were two postal systems for London, the General Post and the Penny Post.
 These systems were run concurrently, but had different offices, staff, acccounting and of course, different postal markings.
-It is such a large section that we have split them into smaller sections.
+It is such a large section that we have split them into smaller sections on the following pages.
 They cover the Branch Offices of the General Post; Receiving Houses for both services; Foreign section of the General Post; and the various PAID and UNPAID handstamps used over this period.

 From December 5th, 1839, a General Fourpenny Rate was set up for letters up to half an ounce in weight.
 The Fourpenny Post lasted only from December 5th, 1839 to January 9th, 1840 and markings were applied in manuscript or handstruck.

-For detailed information about this type of postmark click on the image 'Uniform 4d'
+For detailed information about this type of postmark click on the words on the left.

 5th CLAUSE POST.